Skip to main content

 Agent nameA display name (e.g., “Research Assistant”, “CSCI 564 Helper”)

 After you click Create, LabFrame provisions a dedicated cloud VM.
-The sidebar shows status updates while the VM starts.
-When the green dot appears, the agent is ready.
+The sidebar shows status updates while the machine starts.
+When the green dot appears, the agent’s computer is ready and the agent can start working.

 Projects

 Each agent can have multiple projects — separate conversations, each with its own chat history and optional workspace scope.
 To create a new project, click the + icon next to the agent name in the sidebar.
 You can give the project a name, optionally upload starter files, and invite collaborators.
 Projects keep different tasks organized.
-A single “Research Assistant” agent might have one project for a literature review and another for data analysis, each with their own conversation thread.
+A single “Research Assistant” agent might have one project for a literature review and another for data analysis, each with their own conversation thread — but sharing the same underlying computer and workspace.

 System prompts